Category Archives for academics

 “A conspiracy so immense”: ideological commitment and the timidity of pragmatic politics

-Tweet“What will it take for the mainstream media to cover the progressive movement?”
-Washington Free Beacon: Let’s pretend that in the spring of 2012 Grover Norquist of Americans for Tax Reform, John Engler of the Business Roundtable, Tim Phillips of … Continue reading
+“What will it take for the mainstream media to cover the progressive movement?”
+Washington Free Beacon: Let’s pretend that in the spring of 2012 Grover Norquist of Americans for Tax Reform, John Engler of the Business Roundtable, Tim Phillips of Americans for Prosperity, and Wayne LaPierre of the National Rifle Association began to organize an assembly of right-leaning groups.
+Let’s pretend that in the months since there had been not one

 The curse of right-wing textualism